mailisk-app/password-reset-cypress/README.md

 This is an example app that shows how to use Cypress to test password reset functionality.
 It uses [Mailisk](https://mailisk.com) and it's [Cypress library](https://github.com/mailisk-app/cypress-mailisk).

-This example includes a simple full stack React (NestJS) and Express application.
+This example includes a simple full stack React (NextJS) and Express application.
 The Express server uses [Mailisk SMTP](https://mailisk.com/blog/blog/smtp-now-available) to send emails, these emails can only be sent to an address that ends in `@{namespace}.mailisk.net`.

 ## Install packages